18F/guides/content/derisking/federal-field-guide/5-doing-the-work.md

 ### Monitor conformance with the QASP at the end of every sprint
 By **Miatta Myers**, **Vicki McFadden**, **Waldo Jaquith**, and **Mark Hopson**

-**Challenge:** The quality assurance surveillance plan (QASP) is different–and requires active oversight–in agile development.
+**Challenge:** The quality assurance surveillance plan (QASP) is different — and requires active oversight — in agile development.
 {.guide-highlight}

 #### Executive summary